flame-engine/flame/doc/other_modules/jenny/language/lines.md

   Professor: Welcome to the exam!
   <<jump Exam>>
 <<elseif $n_attempts < 5>>
-  Professor: You have tried {plural($n_attempts, "% time")} already, but I can give you \
+  Professor: You have tried {plural($n_attempts, "% time")} already, but I \
-             another try.
+             can give you another try.
   <<jump Exam>>
 <<else>>
-  Professor: You have failed the exam 5 times in a row!
+  Professor: You've failed 5 times in a row!
 How is this even possible?
 <<endif>>
 ===
 ```